CleverRaven/Cataclysm-DDA/doc/STEEL_CRAFTING.md

 ### Mild Carbon Steel

 Aproximates SAE 1010, a 0.1% carbon steel with no slag content.
 Mild (or low) carbon steel is the simplest version of steel that a player can craft.
 Despite the name, it is a tough substance with many uses.
 Due to the relative ease of production, many weapons and armors can use mild steel.
+This is also the easiest version to work.

 ### Medium Carbon Steel